GitbookIO/gitbook-convert/README.md

 A short history of modern computers.
 ```

+The behavior is the same when `--max-depth` is set to higher levels.
+Each `README.md` in the sub-chapters folders will contain the preface for the current chapter.

 ## Converters

 The appropriate converter for a document type is deduced from its extension.